 I can attest to how frustrating it is when your snowblower won’t start.
 A few years ago on Thanksgiving day, while my family was gathered in the dining room imbibing spirits and making merry, I was in the shed tearing apart a snowblower carburetor.
 Here’s what to do when your snowblower won’t start…and how to ensure you don’t have to do it again next year.

-Snowblower maintenance can be distilled to this Golden Rule: Maintain your fuel system.
+Snowblower maintenance can be distilled to this Golden Rule: maintain your fuel system.

-Leave the carburetor full of gas
+Leave stabilized gas in the carburetor

 Use ethanol-free gas

 When water infiltrates your gas tank in the form of melted snow, it can cause phase separation, a phenomenon that occurs when the bond between ethanol (present in most gasoline sold today) and gasoline breaks.
 When this ethanol/water mixture enters the combustion chamber, it creates a lean-burn situation that can damage your engine.

 For best performance, use 91-octane, non-oxygenated (ethanol-free) gas.
 Many gas stations offer non-oxygenated gas and advertise it for powersports and off-road use.
 It’s a little more expensive, but spending a few extra dollars a winter to help your $1,000 dollar machine run strong isn’t a factor, in my opinion.
 At the very least, use ethanol-free gas during storage to help ward off phase separation.